MicrosoftDocs/visualstudio-docs/docs/ide/signing-in-to-visual-studio.md

 <a name="add-and-switch"></a>

-## Add and switch user accounts to Visual Studio
+## Add and switch user accounts in Visual Studio

 If you have multiple accounts, you can add them all to Visual Studio so that you can access the resources from any account without having to sign in to it separately.